May - June 2020

 9:30 am to 4 pm

-The U of S, situated on Treaty 6 territory and the homeland of the Métis, has hosted a powwow on its Saskatoon campus for almost 30 years.
-Since 2009, the Powwow has been held in the spring to celebrate the academic achievements of graduating First Nations, Métis and Inuit students from the U of S and Saskatchewan high schools.
+The University of Saskatchewan has hosted a powwow on its Saskatoon campus, situated on Treaty 6 Territory and the Homeland of the Métis, for almost 30 years.
+Since 2009, the Graduation Powwow has been held in the spring to celebrate the academic achievements of graduating First Nations, Métis and Inuit students from USask and Saskatchewan high schools.

 Everyone is welcome!